-The proposed project activity involves the installation of a new power plant for renewable electricity generation that will be connected to the National Interconnected System.
+The proposed project Activity involves the installation of a new power plant for renewable electricity generation that will be connected to the grid.

-"The project activity is the installation, capacity addition, retrofit or replacement of a power plant/unit of one of the following types: hydro power/unit (either with a run-of-river reservoir or an accumulation reservoir), wind power plant/unit, geothermal power plant/unit, solar power plant/unit, wave power plant/unit or tidal power plant/unit"
+"The project activity is the installation, capacity addition, retrofit or replacement of a power plant/unit of one of the following types: hydro power/unit (either with a run-of-river reservoir or an accumulation reservoir), wind power plant/unit, geothermal power plant/unit, solar power plant/unit, wave power plant/unit or tidal power plant/unit.

-The project activity is applicable as a wind power plant fits in one of the power plants types included in the methodology.
+The Project Activity is applicable as it fits in one of the types of power plants included in the methodology being a wind power plant.